TelegramBots/book/src/2/chats.md

 * Typically, you would pass `Update.AllTypes` as the allowedUpdates parameter.
 * After that, you will receive an `update.ChatMember` structure for each user changing status with their old & their new status
 * The `OldChatMember`/`NewChatMember` status fields can be one of the derived `ChatMember*` class: `Owner`/`Creator`, `Administrator`, `Member`, `Restricted`, `Left`, `Banned`/`Kicked`)

+### Forum & Topics

+Group owners can enable the **Forum** feature on their chat, which allows them to create **[topics](https://telegram.org/blog/topics-in-groups-collectible-usernames#topics-in-groups)** for specialized discussions.

+Messages in topics are indicated with the `MessageThreadId` property.
+This property is equal to 1 for the **General** topic, or to the Message ID of the first message in topic.

+Bots can [create/edit/close/reopen/delete](https://core.telegram.org/bots/api#createforumtopic) specific topics or the General topic.

+**Important:** Bots can't fetch the current list of all topics in the chat.
+However, your bot can keep track of active topics by listening to these service messages (with `MessageThreadId` set):
+- `MessageType.ForumTopicCreated` and the `message.ForumTopicCreated` structure
+- `MessageType.ForumTopicEdited` and the `message.ForumTopicEdited` structure
+- `MessageType.ForumTopicClosed`
+- `MessageType.ForumTopicReopened`
+- ...